 Travelling After Surgery: When Is It Safe?

-One of the most common questions I hear after booking surgery is: "When can I travel?"
+One of the most common questions after booking surgery is: "When can I travel?"

-This page gives you the information you need to make that decision safely.
+This page gives you what you need to make that decision safely.
 I'll be honest about the risks, clear about the timing, and practical about the planning.
-Some of what I'll tell you is based on strong evidence, some on clinical experience, and some on common sense.
+Some of this is based on strong evidence, some on clinical experience, and some on common sense.

 Important context